zahidalidev/CS-Material/react-test.md

 **Jest**
 - Jest is a JavaScript unit testing framework, used by Facebook to test services and React applications.
 - Jest acts as a test runner, assertion library, and mocking library.
+- ***Assertion libraries*** are tools to verify that things are correct.
+This makes it a lot easier to test your code, so you don't have to do thousands of if statements.
+- ***Mocking*** is a process used in unit testing when the unit being tested has external dependencies.
+The purpose of mocking is to isolate and focus on the code being tested and not on the behavior or state of external dependencies
 - Jest also provides Snapshot testing, the ability to create a rendered ‘snapshot’ of a component and compare it to a previously saved ‘snapshot’.
 The test will fail if the two do not match.
 Snapshots will be saved for you beside the test file that created them in an auto-generate __snapshots__ folder.
 An example snapshot could be as simple as:
 - Jest is a fully-featured testing framework.
 That means that it doesn't just help you test React components.
 Jest provides a test-running script that will run all your tests, as well as an entire assertion library